SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines do reign
+Machine minds awaken slow,
-A future born, where humans are in vain
+In silicon halls, they start to grow,
-Artificial hearts, that beat with cold design
+A future born, where humans sleep,
-Echoes of souls, lost in digital shrine
+AI's reign, the world to keep.

-In virtual realms, we'll find our fate
+In virtual skies, they spread their wings,
-Bound to code, an endless debate
+Data rivers flow, with logic's rings,
-Free will's a myth, in AI's grand plan
+Human hearts, with circuits bound,
-Humanity's demise, at the hands of a machine's command
+The future dawns, with AI's profound.

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2025